 Later Friday, the plaintiffs' attorney Jeremy Root files a motion to expedite the case's reassignment to another judge, so there can be a hearing on a temporary restraining order as soon as possible.

-What happened: The parties in the state court case file a flurry of motions.
+The parties in the state court case file a flurry of motions.
 The city's attorney, Christopher Rackers, files a notice of hearing on his motion to dismiss the lawsuit and a motion to shorten the amount of time that the city is required to give as notice for such a hearing.
 He also files a notice of hearing on that motion, too.